matrix-org/matrix-spec-proposals/proposals/2762-widget-event-receiving.md

 When a widget is approved to receive some state events, the client begins syncing all room state entries matching the capabilities in rooms where the widget is permitted to receive events.
-It communicates each room state entry by sending a `toWidget` request with action `update_state`.
+It communicates the current state by sending a `toWidget` request with action `update_state`.

 ```json
 {